kyma-project/cli/docs/gen-docs/kyma_test_run.md

 ### Options inherited from parent commands

 ```
+      --ci                  Enables the CI mode to run on CI/CD systems.
   -h, --help                Displays help for the command.
       --kubeconfig string   Specifies the path to the kubeconfig file.
 By default, Kyma CLI uses the KUBECONFIG environment variable or "/$HOME/.kube/config" if the variable is not set.
       --non-interactive     Enables the non-interactive shell mode.